kodecocodes/SC_JoshSteele/For Instructor/BackgroundModes-04-Fetch/BackgroundModes-Fetch.md

 Let's start the app, and take a look at what it does.
 A simple UI shows a label, showing "Not yet updated", and an "Update" button.
 When you tap that button, the time is fetched and the UI is updated.

+[Show the app in the simulator]

 Let's get the project updated so when the app is background, and then brought to the foreground, the time is automatically up to date, no longer requiring the user to press the button, improving their overall experience.

 First, let's enable the background fetch background mode.
 Go to your project file, select the target, toggle the Background Modes switch to "On" and select the Background Fetch mode.
 Easy!

-Now, into the code - in AppDelegate.swift, set the minimum background fetch interval application(didFinishLaunchingWithOptions)
+Now, onto the code - in AppDelegate.swift, set the minimum background fetch interval in application(didFinishLaunchingWithOptions)

 ```
 UIApplication.shared.setMinimumBackgroundFetchInterval(